 - drug trafficking, and

-So, a lot of times you'll see the federal government come in and arrest multiple members of the gang.
-I've seen as many as 100 people indicted at the same time, basically trying to take out the entire gang and usually it's the federal government doing it.
+So, many times, you'll see the federal government come in and arrest multiple gang members.
+I've seen as many as 100 people indicted at the same time, basically trying to take out the entire gang, and usually, it's the federal government doing it.

 Mandatory Minimum Sentence

-There's conspiracy theories that are usually alleged and if they can tie you into a conspiracy related to a large amount of drugs, they're usually triggering mandatory minimum sentences.
+Some conspiracy theories are usually alleged, and if they can tie you into a conspiracy related to a large amount of drugs, they're usually triggering mandatory minimum sentences.

-The most common mandatory minimum sentence is 10 years.
-So, that doesn't necessarily mean you're going to get the 10 years.
+The most common mandatory minimum sentence is ten years.
+So, that doesn't necessarily mean you're going to get the ten years.
 That's just the minimum sentence you can get.
-So, you could get 10 years and up, depending on whatever charges there are against you — what your criminal history looks like and a host of other factors.
+So, you could get ten years and up, depending on whatever charges there are against you — what your criminal history looks like, and a host of other factors.

 Getting Under the Mandatory Minimum

-On the flip side, if you have no criminal record and you somehow got tied into a large RICO investigation and you're really not significantly involved.
+On the flip side, if you have no criminal record and somehow got tied into a large RICO investigation, you're really not significantly involved.

-Your kind of a minor player so to speak, then you might have a chance to get what's called a safety valve, which allows you, if you're not a leader/organizer and a number of other factors, to get underneath that 10-year mandatory minimum.
+You kind of a minor player, so to speak, then you might have a chance to get what's called a safety valve, which allows you, if you're not a leader/organizer and a number of other factors, to get underneath that 10-year mandatory minimum.

-There's also other ways to get underneath the 10-year mandatory minimum.
-Of course, one of them is, prove yourself not guilty.
-A lot of times people can't do that because these RICO investigations involve:
+There are also other ways to get underneath the 10-year mandatory minimum.
+Of course, one of them is, to prove yourself not guilty.
+A lot of times, people can't do that because these RICO investigations involve: